This eco jewelry may be cool, but it’s also kinda creepy. And we love it!

 2. Pamela Love

-Like any rock chick, jeweller Pamela Love favours eagle claw necklaces, dagger earrings, and serpent rings in her jewel box.
+Like any rock chick, eco friendly jewelry brand creator Pamela Love favours eagle claw necklaces, dagger earrings, and serpent rings in her jewel box.
 The former experimental film director instills eco-kudos in her bijoux by ensuring that all her gemstones and semi-precious stones are ethically sourced, and of course she hand-makes each piece in her own New York based studio.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!